konsumer/raylib-pointers-ideas/README.md

 # build wasm that expects raylib-poinbters to be exposed in host
 npm run build:wasm1

-# load the wasm in a node host and call InitGame/UpdateGame to make sure it's calling all the functions
+# load wasm1 in a node host and call InitGame/UpdateGame to make sure it's calling all the functions in your code
 node src/test-wasm.js
 ```